Charlene999/CEN3031-Destiny-Finder/Sprint-3-Reflections/Sprint3.md

 - TestDeleteSpell_500 - Tests to ensure that the delete spell endpoint fails gracefully if the user identified by the token is non-existent.

 - TestDeleteSpell_403 - Tests to ensure that the delete spell endpoint fails gracefully if the user identified by the token is not an admin.

+- **Added in Sprint 3** - TestUpdateSpell_202 - Tests to ensure that a spell can be updated as expected.

+- **Added in Sprint 3** - TestGetFilteredSpells_200 - Tests to ensure that spells can be filtered by ClassReq and/or LevelReq.

 ## Backend API Documentation
 Endpoints have been grouped by whether they manage Users, Characters, Items, or Spells.